 California Cities

-San Mateo, CA Travel, Photos Information and News
+San Mateo Travel, Info and News

 The City of San Mateo is set between two dominant physical features, San Francisco Bay to the east and the ridge of hills along the City's western border.
 The significant natural resource areas in San Mateo are the Bay Shoreline, Marina Lagoon, Sugarloaf Mountain, San Mateo, Beresford, and Laurel creeks, and certain undeveloped private lands which provide open space and wildlife habitat.